verilator/verilator/docs/guide/exe_verilator.rst

    If the design is not to be completely Verilated see also the :vlopt:`--bbox-sys` and :vlopt:`--bbox-unsup` options.

-.. option:: --main

-   Generates a simple main C++ file.
-Without :vlopt:`--timing`, you need to modify this file to provide some stimuli to the design.
-However, this option is especially useful with :vlopt:`--timing` and delay-generated clocks, as then the main file provides a timing-enabled eval loop and requires no modification by the user. :vlopt:`--build` can then be used to build the simulation, allowing you to use Verilator without directly invoking the C++ toolchain.

 .. option:: --make <build-tool>

    Generates a script for the specified build tool.